LogtalkDotOrg/logtalk3/scripts/windows/NOTES.md

 installers write entries in the Windows registry that are read by the Logtalk installer.
 Some Prolog systems, however, use environment variables.
-If a shortcut is not being created for a supported and installed Prolog compiler, possibly due to a non standard install, check the registry and environment variable assumptions made by the installer.
+If a shortcut is not being created for a supported and installed Prolog compiler, possibly due to a non-standard install, check the registry and environment variable assumptions made by the installer.